maxludden/supergene-v2/books/book09/md/chapter-2950.md

 Han Sen heard what Old Vulture said.
 He felt strange about why Sacred’s race lantern was not inside the geno hall but was instead inside the universe.
 Han Sen was not able to care too much about that fact just yet.
 He jumped up and raced into the darkness in the direction of the palace.

-“I do not care about some f*cking Sacred Leader or some race lantern.
+“I do not care about some fucking Sacred Leader or some race lantern.
 Whatever hurts my son is going to be broken.”
 Han Sen was very angry.
 He cast Blood-Pulse Sutra and Jadeskin to the max.
 It made his body become ice jade.
 His skin was half-transparent, and it was glowing.